ansep/PlannerTestTool/README.md

 If you want to use custom domain and problem files you must rename them to _domain.pddl_ and _problem.pddl_ and place them in the same folder.

+At the end of any algorithm, you will find the generated output file _plan.sas_ in the same folder.

 ### Running the planner with Fast Downward

 The following docker command gets in input the domain and problem files and generates the file _plan.sas_ by using Fast Downward planner.
 The planner can be changed by using the `--alias` flag with the desired algorithm.
 The `--search-time-limit` flag sets the time limit for the search algorithm in seconds and is required for some algorithms, as shown in the table below.